Ahom kingdom: Classes of people

 The apaikan chamua was the gentry that was freed from the khels and paid only money-tax.
 The paikan chamua consisted of artisans, the literati and skilled people that did non-manual work and rendered service as a tax.
 The kanri paik rendered manual labor.
 The lowest were the licchous, bandi-beti and other serfs and bondsmen.
 There was some degree of movement between the classes.
-Momai Tamuli Borbarua rose from a bondsman through the ranks to become the first Borbarua under Prataap Singha.
+Momai Tamuli Borborua rose from a bondsman through the ranks to become the first Borbarua under Pratap Singha.